BBC Micro: Hardware features: Models A and B

-The Model A and the Model B are built on the same printed circuit board (PCB), and a Model A can be upgraded to a Model B. Users wishing to operate Model B software need to add the extra RAM and the user/printer MOS Technology 6522 VIA (which many games use for timers) and snip a link, a task that can be achieved without soldering.
+The Model A and the Model B were built on the same printed circuit board (PCB), and a Model A can be upgraded to a Model B. Users wishing to operate Model B software need to add the extra RAM and the user/printer MOS Technology 6522 VIA (which many games use for timers) and snip a link, a task that can be achieved without soldering.
 To do a full upgrade with all the external ports requires soldering the connectors to the motherboard.
 The original machines shipped with "OS 0.1", with later updates advertised in magazines, supplied as a clip-in integrated circuit, with the last official version being "OS 1.2".
-Variations in the Acorn OS exist as a result of home-made projects and modified machines can still be bought on internet auction sites such as eBay as of 2011.
+Variations in the Acorn OS exist as a result of home-made projects and modified machines can still be bought on Internet auction sites such as eBay as of 2011.

 The BBC Model A was phased out of production with the introduction of the Acorn Electron, with chairman Chris Curry stating at the time that Acorn "would no longer promote it" (the Model A).

-Early BBC Micros use linear power supplies at the insistence of the BBC which, as a broadcaster, was cautious about electromagnetic interference.
-The supplies were unreliable, and after a few months the BBC allowed switched mode units.
+Early BBC Micros used linear power supplies at the insistence of the BBC, which, as a broadcaster, was cautious about electromagnetic interference.
+The supplies were unreliable, and after a few months the BBC allowed switched-mode units.

 An apparent oversight in the manufacturing process resulted in many Model Bs producing a constant buzzing noise from the built-in speaker.
 This fault can be rectified partly by soldering a resistor across two pads.

-There are five developments of the main BBC Micro circuit board that addressed various issues through the models production, from 'Issue 1' through to 'Issue 7' with variants 5 and 6 not being released.
+There are five developments of the main BBC Micro circuit board that addressed various issues through the model's production, from 'Issue 1' through to 'Issue 7' with variants 5 and 6 not being released.
 The 1985 'BBC Microcomputer Service Manual' from Acorn documents the details of the technical changes.

 Per Watford Electronics comments in their '32K Ram Board Manual':

 Export models

 Two export models were developed: one for the US, with Econet and speech hardware as standard; the other for West Germany.
 Despite concerns of unsuitability for the Australian market, with the design failing at temperatures above 35 C, the machine was still "widely used in Australian schools".
-Export models are fitted with radio frequency shielding as required by the respective countries.
-From June 1983 the name was always spelled out completely – "British Broadcasting Corporation Microcomputer System" – to avoid confusion with Brown, Boveri & Cie in international markets, after warnings from the Swiss multinational not to market the computer with the BBC label in West Germany, thus forcing Acorn to relabel "hundreds of machines" to comply with these demands.
+Export models were fitted with radio frequency shielding as required by the respective countries.

+From June 1983, the name was always spelled out completely ("British Broadcasting Corporation Microcomputer System") to avoid confusion with Brown, Boveri & Cie in international markets.
+This came after warnings from the Swiss multinational not to market the computer with the BBC label in West Germany, effectively obliging Acorn to relabel "hundreds of machines" to comply with these demands.

 US models include the BASIC III ROM chip, modified to accept the American spelling of COLOR, but the height of the graphics display was reduced to 200 scan lines to suit NTSC TVs, severely affecting applications written for British computers.
-After the failed US marketing campaign the unwanted machines were remanufactured for the British market and sold, resulting in a third 'UK export' variant.
+After the failed US marketing campaign, the unwanted machines were remanufactured for the British market and sold, resulting in a third export variant.